Topological feature selection for time series data: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Hang Lu and Sihoon Moon for many helpful discussions regarding the physiology of \emph{C.~elegans}.
+We are grateful to Hang Lu and Sihoon Moon for many helpful discussions regarding the physiology of \emph{C.\thinspace elegans}.
 We are also grateful to Zev Woodstock for helpful discussions regarding optimization.
+We thank the referees whose suggestions led to many improvements.
 This research was partially supported by the National Science Foundation (NSF) grant DMS-2324353 and by the Southeast Center for Mathematics and Biology, an NSF-Simons Research Center for Mathematics of Complex Biological Systems, under National Science Foundation Grant No.\ DMS-1764406 and Simons Foundation Grant No.~594594.